-The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate rose from 3.3% in November to 3.5% in December.
-Wyoming’s unemployment rate has been gradually trending upward for the past few months.
-It is higher than its December 2023 level of 2.9%, but still remains lower than the current U.S. rate of 4.1%.
+The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate fell slightly from 3.6% in January to 3.5% in February.
+Wyoming’s unemployment rate is considerably higher than its February 2024 level of 2.8%, but lower than the current U.S. rate of 4.1%.

 Definitions: | |